danniellejones/cp3405_project/setup.md

 Merging Development Into Main:
 1. Check out main branch `git checkout main`
 2. Update main by fetch and pull changes `git fetch` and `git pull`
-3. Update main with development `git merge development`
+3. Update main with development `git merge development` with branch rules use GitHub interface Create Pull Request

 Troubleshooting:
 If you used HTTPS instead of SSH you can check `git remote -v` and change to